grisottom/ansible-docker-rh/README.md

 - [1 - ansible-lab-docker](https://github.com/LMtx/ansible-lab-docker/tree/master)
 - [2 - Running Ansible from inside Docker image for CI/CD pipeline](https://michalklempa.com/2020/05/ansible-in-docker/)

-Classically the development of Ansible roles in the catalog is done in VMs on the developer's own machine, optionally with the help of Vagrant to provide standardization.
+Classically the development of Ansible roles is done in VMs on the developer's own machine, optionally with the help of Vagrant to provide standardization.

 There are a series of difficulties in developing using VMs such as problems with host machine virtualization, host machine overload, network configurations, mount points.

 As an alternative to using VMs, we propose the use of containers as a basis for developing Ansible roles.

-"Containers consume much less resources making it possible to create larger test environments on your computer.
-The container is much faster to start/terminate than the standard virtual machine, which is important when you experiment and turn the entire environment on and off."
-[1]
+_"Containers consume much less resources making it possible to create larger test environments on your computer.
+The container is much faster to start/terminate than the standard virtual machine, which is important when you experiment and turn the entire environment on and off."_ [1]

 The idea is to use containers with the aim of
 - facilitate the development of Ansible roles for late use in a VM environments,